In the middle of all my Memorial Day shopping and party plans, I heard something so poignant, so true and so profound…

 ….and I watched as my new husband sailed away.

 Frantically, I ran down the fence with eyes blinded by tears, hoping to catch one more glimpse before the ship turned the corner and headed out of the harbor.
 My shoulders shook with sobs as the ship grew smaller and smaller on the horizon and eventually disappeared.
-There were Hundreds and hundreds of sailors lining the decks of the ship that day.
-Each one standing at attention with their crisp white uniforms gleaming in the sun and their heads held high as they left for the Persian Gulf war to fight the unknown.
+Even now if I close my eyes, I can still see hundreds and hundreds of sailors lining the rails of the decks of the ship that day.
+Each one standing at attention, saluting proudly with their crisp white uniforms gleaming in the sun and their heads held high as they left for the Persian Gulf war to fight the unknown.

 Not one of those sailors knew what the future held.